 FALL 2024 Admissions Update

-Applications are normally due December 15 of the year prior to admission and must be submitted online.
-Applications to the Department of Anthropology graduate program are accepted online through the Graduate School of Arts and Sciences' Admission System, which can accessed from the homepage of the Graduate School of Arts and Sciences (hover over the Admissions menu link).
+We anticipate that the next round of applications will be due 15 December 2023 (for studies beginning Fall 2024).
+All applications must be submitted online through the Graduate School of Arts and Sciences' admission system, accessible from the homepage of the Graduate School of Arts and Sciences (hover over the Admissions menu link).

 The application form requires you to specify whether you are applying to the PhD or the MA degree track, and we require a statement of purpose, three recommendation letters, and a writing sample.
 The remaining application materials include the application form, fee, and transcripts.
 (We no longer require GRE scores).
 International students from non-English-speaking countries must also provide TOEFL or IELTS scores.
 The Graduate School asks applicants to upload unofficial transcripts when applying; applicants who are offered admission to our graduate program will then be asked to provide official copies of all transcripts.